The Truth About Cheat Days: Weighing the Benefits & Drawbacks

 • 2,750 calorie surplus - 2,700 calorie deficit = 50 calories above weekly energy expenditure = slight weight gain/no weight loss

-So, yes.
-A single cheat day can completely nullify all your effort during the week to lose weight.
+So, yes, a single cheat day can completely negate your efforts to lose weight during the week if you're not careful.

 Why Do "Clean Eaters" Crave Cheat Meals?